-We have the U.S. military to thank for the popularity of this easy, economical dish.
-Creamed chipped beef on toast was in regular rotation on the menu for troops because it was cheap, filling, made with mostly shelf stable ingredients and served 100 men.
+This recipe has been around since World War II and was served to troops because it was cheap, filling, made with primarily shelf-stable ingredients and served 100 men.
 Here’s the original recipe from a 1945 Navy cookbook.

 - Black Pepper